Johneriksson88/quiz-app/README.md

 - The images used for the gallery page were taken from this other open source site

-Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!

 ## Other General Project Advice